ali5ter/k8s-notes/minikube/2-test-deployment.md

 # Test a deployment on your local Kubernetes cluster
+Now you have your own K8s cluster running on your local system, we will deploy a super simple sample application on the cluster so we can see the pod and service that are created to run the application and provide access to it.

 1. Download a yaml file to deploy the minikube sample app using
 ```shell
 curl https://raw.githubusercontent.com/ali5ter/k8s-notes/master/minikube/hello-minikube.yaml -o /tmp/hello-minikube.yaml